tim-cpb/US-Frontend-Candidate-Lab/README.md

     ** Chrome, Firefox, Safari and most other "desktop" browsers set their default to 16px
   * Take a first pass at typography: /css/sass/01._typography.scss ** Using a technique for they typography where the font-size and line-height will grow from mobile to desktop breakpoints for readability
+5. Accessing Semantic Markup
+  * Reworking the markup to be more semantic with HTML5 elements, plus aria roles for accessibility
+  * Building out the Polaroid markup
+  * Looking good without CSS

 ## Ideas